francois-le-ko4la/python-ping/README.md

 ```

 ```
-This class ping a network equipement
+This class ping a network node.
+We store host/port
+Host can be defined with a hostname or IP address.
+If port = ICMP then we use ping command.
+Else, we use socket API.
 ```

 ##### @Property: PingNetworkNode.host